 There are numerous Belgian winter sports centers, where you can rent skis, shoes, and poles for about ten Euros a day.
 You should bring athletic clothing, gloves, a hat, and maybe a backpack.

 Transportation there and back will be organized with private carpools.
 Because the winter weather here is less reliable, the excursions to High Fens are planned spontaneously.
-If you are interested, sign up on the cross-country skiing list.
-As soon as there are acceptable cross-country skiing conditions, joint cross-country skiing tours will be organized.
-All interested people write a Mail to Georg Lompa.
+If you are interested in getting further information, write a Mail to email@example.com As soon as there are acceptable cross-country skiing conditions, joint cross-country skiing tours will be organized.